 But, I also cried because I was thinking of the thousands of unborn children who are needlessly killed in China every hour of every day.

-But this isn’t a movie review.
+This isn’t a movie review.
 I’m writing this article to discuss Down Syndrome testing in Hong Kong.
-Honestly, this article could have been three times longer, but I’m trying to keep the focus on Hong Kong (and I’ll try not to get side-tracked talking about England, America, China, or anyone else that has helped Hong Kong become a global leader in prenatal diagnostic research).
+(This article could be much longer, but I’m trying to keep the focus on Hong Kong.
+And I’ll try not to get side-tracked talking about England, America, China, or anyone else that has helped Hong Kong become a global leader in prenatal diagnostic research.)

 I’ll start by saying that Hong Kong is not a very “pro-abortion” society.
 On one hand, they do encourage small families, as all big cities do.
 And they do heavily promote contraception.
-But, they do not strongly promote abortion in most cases.
+But, they do not promote abortion in an obvious or heavy-handed way.